Coal has been used for nearly as long as mankind has thrived.

 SO2 emissions and enable them to comply with the Environmental

-Protection Agency's Mercury and Air Toxics Standards ("MATS").
-All
+Protection Agency's Mercury and Air Toxics Standards (

 These new technologies focused on achieving near-zero emissions